marcusbotacin/ML.delay.experiments/README.md

 ## model5.py
 	* First version that seems to work and statistics are OK (still no drift detector working)

+## model7.py
+	* Most complete version so far.
+Functional and with drift detection
+	* With dataset forced balance.
+	* Gave up using ARF.
+RF has worked best.
+	* Still need to implement limited retraining, warning
+	* Still to implement the queue

 # Printing

 ## line.py